 - Inpatient treatment of any kind;

 - Counseling with a psychiatrist;

 - Prescription drugs;

 - Counseling required by law or a court;

 - Formal psychological evaluations; or

 - More than four outpatient visits per plan year for each eligible problem, issue or incident.

 To learn more about the EAP

-Call the EAP at 1-888-238-6232 or go to www.mylifevalues.com, 24 hours a day, 7 days a week.
+Call the EAP at 1-888-238-6232 or go to www.mylifevalues.com (use "COVA" as the username and password), 24 hours a day, 7 days a week.

 Your Basic Dental Coverage